nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <a name="editTask"></a>
 ###     4. Edit Task: `editTask`
-With ever-changing task requirements, you can edit a task at the task index specified with the new details you key in.
+With ever-changing task requirements, you can edit an existing task at the task index specified with the new details you key in.

 Format: `editTask INDEX [n/NEW_TITLE] [d/NEW_DESCRIPTION] [b/NEW_DEADLINE] [s/NEW_STATUS] [p/NEW_PRIORITY] [a/NEW_ASSIGNEE]...`

-* Edits the Task at the specified INDEX.
+* Edits the task at the specified INDEX.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing assignees, the existing assignees of the task will be removed i.e adding of assignees is not cumulative.